finos/community/governance/Standards-Projects/README.md

 ## Establishing a standards project

 To begin a new standards project, a FINOS member must:
-1. involve two or more institutional sponsors, at least one of which is a FINOS member, to serve as Steering Members.
+1. involve two or more institutional sponsors, at least one of which is a FINOS member, to serve as Maintainers.
-2. submit a draft project charter to FINOS, identifying the project's purpose and initial Steering Members.
-FINOS provides a [template charter](CONTRIBUTING.standards.md) for projects to start from.
+2. submit a draft project charter to FINOS, identifying the project's purpose and initial Maintiners.

 ## Getting the project started